 In fact, I don’t actually know anyone, with or without children, who has a white sofa, although it’s entirely possible that these people exist and, for good reason, don’t invite us round for tea and bananas.

 Obviously no grubby children, reflux babies or poonamis in Stockland.

 It is also a very bad move to allow small children to play with your laptop, in case you were hoping to recreate this heart-warming scene.

 Yea.
 Uh oh.
 Fortunately (for me) this is not my laptop.

 With the exception of people playing sports, in hospitals, aboard boats and perhaps KKK members, I don’t think I’ve ever seen people dressed entirely in white.

 In StockLand however, it’s mandatory.
 Especially when weaning which is, as anyone will tell you, the absolute best time to make sure you and your offspring are dressed from head to toe in white and pastels.

-This last one is slightly more realistic but only in the fact that the mum has let her roots go to shit.
 I’ve no idea what the trio of peaches are for – hopefully not for dessert as nasty things will come out of that child if he or she eats them all – but they do love a bit of random fruit in StockLand…

 …Which brings me on to breastfeeding.